chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-11-13-Implement-DevOps-in-Google-Cloud-Challenge-Lab.md

       .ml-li { margin-left: auto }
 ---

-In this article, we will go through the lab **GSP330** _[Implement DevOps in Google Cloud: Challenge Lab](https://www.qwiklabs.com/focuses/13287?parent=catalog)_, which is labeled as an [expert-level](https://www.qwiklabs.com/quests/141) exercise.
+In this article, we will go through the lab **GSP330** _[Implement DevOps in Google Cloud: Challenge Lab](https://www.qwiklabs.com/focuses/13287?parent=catalog)_, which is an [expert-level](https://www.qwiklabs.com/quests/141) exercise on Qwiklabs.
 You will practice the skills in implementing a continuous deployment pipeline using the Jenkins build and deployment automation tool.

 **Topics tested**: